ethereum/pos-evolution/pos-evolution.md

 def should_update_justified_checkpoint(store: Store, new_justified_checkpoint: Checkpoint) -> bool:
     """
-    To address the bouncing attack, only update conflicting justified checkpoints in the fork choice if in the early slots of the epoch.
+    To address the bouncing attack, only update conflicting justified checkpoints in the fork-choice if in the early slots of the epoch.
     Otherwise, delay incorporation of new justified checkpoint until next epoch boundary.

     See https://ethresear.ch/t/prevention-of-bouncing-attack-on-ffg/6114 for more detailed analysis and discussion.